worawit/beaengine-fork/README.md

 - cd /to/project/directory
 - nmake -f nmakefile

+The library file is in /build directory.
 The include files that used for using this project is /beaengine directory

 MODIFICATIONS
 --------------
 Here is a list of my modifications:

+### No default architecture to 32-bit

+Now, you have to set DISASM.Archi to 16, 32 or 64.
+Disasm() function does not check this value.
+You have to make sure it is not other values.

 ### No more Mnemonic/ArgMnemonic/CompleteInstruction string